handsomecode/InteractiveSideMenu/README.md

 }
 ```

-Transition options could be used to set different parameters for Compact and Regular sizes as well.
-Implement ViewController's ```traitCollectionDidChange(_: )``` method to add these settings.

- See [Sample](./Sample) for more details.
+ Check out the [Sample](./Sample) project for more details and usage examples.

 # Known Issues
-There is [an issue](https://github.com/handsomecode/InteractiveSideMenu/issues/53) associated with scaling of NavigationBar in iOS 11.
+There is [an issue](https://github.com/handsomecode/InteractiveSideMenu/issues/53) associated with the scaling of a UINavigationBar in iOS 11.
 Status bar background is hidden during side menu closing if `contentScale < 1`.
-It’s supposed to be *iOS 11* Navigation Bar issue that's been reported to Apple.
+This is an *iOS 11* issue and has been reported to Apple.

 # Requirements